 Thus, given the end-time context of these verses, it’s obvious that the gift of prophecy will remain in the church.

 Of course, as with all the other gifts, just because someone claims to have the gift and to manifest it doesn’t mean it’s true.

 We’re even cautioned to test these things.

-“Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1 John 4:1).
+“Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1 John 4:1, NKJV).

 How interesting that John gives the caution about testing the spirits in the context of prophecy and prophets.
 His warning against false prophets, if nothing else, implies the existence of true prophets as well.

-So, as we have seen, God has given Spiritual gifts to the church for its edifiction.
-And most important, they are meant to equip the church to evangelize the world in fulfilment of the Great Commission.
+So, as we have seen, God has given spiritual gifts to the church for its edifiction.
+And most important, they are meant to equip the church to evangelize the world in fulfillment of the Great Commission.

 And as Paul said in 1 Corinthians 13:1-3, all these gifts are meaningful and effective.
 But the greatest of them all is love.

 These gifts can be a means of sharing God’s love with those around us and the world at large.